-The foreign branches of the Issuer are located mainly in Western Europe, Southeast Asia and the U.S. and focus on serving customers that already do business with KBC Bank Group's Belgian or Central and Eastern European network.
-In the past years, many of the other (niche) activities of these branches have been built down, stopped or sold, and the pure international credit portfolio has been scaled down.
+The foreign branches of the Issuer are located mainly in Western Europe, Southeast Asia and the U.S. and focus on serving customers that already do business with the Group's Belgian or Central and Eastern European network.
+In the past years, many of the other activities of these branches have been wound down, stopped or sold, and the international credit portfolio has been scaled down.
 In the KBC Bank Group's financial reporting, the foreign branches of the Issuer are part of the Belgium Business Unit.